-Twenty-one professionals attended The Watershed Institute’s green infrastructure certification course in early February, learning how to design, install and maintain sustainable landscapes in New Jersey.
+Twenty-one professionals recently attended The Watershed Institute’s green infrastructure certification course, learning how to design, install and maintain sustainable landscapes in New Jersey.

 This second year of the Watershed Institute Green Infrastructure (WIGI) training involved hands-on learning for participants about various types of green infrastructure, including rain gardens, bioswales, green roofs, and more.
 The training was taught in collaboration with professionals from the Chesapeake Bay Landscape Professionals (CBLP) program.

-The first two days involved virtual training and will be followed by a field day in March to see rain gardens, porous pavement, detention basins, and other green infrastructure in Hopewell Borough, at a Hopewell Township residence and at the Capitol Heath complex in Pennington.
+The first two days involved virtual training and were followed by a field day on March 19 to see rain gardens, porous pavement, detention basins, and other green infrastructure in Hopewell Borough, at a Hopewell Township residence and at the Capitol Heath complex in Pennington.

 Watershed Executive Director Jim Waltman described the participants as “pioneers” who will be applying a new state rule that requires green infrastructure be used in new, large construction as the primary means of managing polluted stormwater runoff.
 Towns and cities have until March 2021 to update their ordinances to be in step with the rule issued by the New Jersey Department of Environmental Protection (NJDEP).

 “The importance of this course is becoming more apparent every day with climate change and the triple threat of flooding, drought, and water pollution.
 Your efforts will help control and manage this locally,” Waltman said.
 “We want to build demand and designs for more naturalistic, benign, and regenerative ways of managing polluted stormwater and using our model ordinance.”

 Participants, including landscape designers and architects, horticulturist, engineers, and municipal staff, brought their diverse perspectives to the sessions.
 Another course – this one aimed at public works and municipal professionals – and entirely virtual was held on Feb.
 25.